 “It’s more of a negotiation now,” says Chuck to Timo, on the far side of the makerspace.
 It’s project time; they’re building longbows, which are clamped to the tables in front of the window, waiting for a cut by the circular saw.

 On this side of the room, Siena is painting a flower and Saylor, next to her, is painting a waterfall.
 Lili is repairing her checkerboard sweatshirt with green thread.
 I’m here, writing.
 There is New-Orleans-style jazz playing quietly.
 The afternoon sun is shining, there’s a wind rustling the leaves of the sapling across the street.
 A fan is on, whirring quietly.
 The air is light and warm.
-The negotiation was over the circular saw, which is incredibly loud.
+We all give our consent for the longbow-builders to use the circular saw.
 The sound rips the room; roars and then suddenly ceases.
 Now Lili is pretending to be hard of hearing.
 We all laugh at her joke.
 I feel content and present.

 I just got sidetracked by a conversation.
-Saylor asked me about painting and I shared with her a framework from my painting teacher: painting is a physical meditation.
-There is no other way to do it than to paint.
-You are present, holding the brush, moving the paint and mixing it, making strokes and observing their forms, having the patience to be in your painting, your hand, your arm, your body, your mind; all of it is a meditation.
-Lili and I talked through it.
-I made a gesture of offering, my hands open between us, placing the framework on the table between us.
+Saylor asked me a question and, in response, I shared a framework my painting teacher gave me: painting is a physical meditation.
+You are present, holding the brush, moving the paint, mixing it and observing its hues, making strokes and observing their forms, having the patience to be in your painting, your hand, your arm, your body, your mind.
+This is what a meditation is.There is no other way to do it than to paint.
+Saylor wasn’t as interested in the framework, but Lili was, so we talked through it.
+I made a gesture of offering, my hands open, placing it on the table between us.

 It’s time to go now – I’ve promised Siena we could read Frog and Toad Are Friends at 2:30 in the hammock.
 I love you, I am grateful that you read me.
 This has been an incomplete report.